Skip to contentSkip to main navigationSkip to local navigation

 Course Description

 An examination of the histories, experiences, and philosophies of Latinx communities.
-National origins groups such as Mexicans, Puerto Ricans, Cubans, Salvadorans/Salvadorians and others will be considered through the lens of history, culture, literature, etc. Ethnic Studies concepts such as racialization, white supremacy, intersectionality, liberation, and decolonization will be utilized as a basis for understanding injustice and creating a more equitable society for racialized communities.
+National origins groups such as Mexicans, Puerto Ricans, Cubans, Salvadorans/Salvadorians, Dominicans and others will be considered.
+Ethnic Studies concepts such as racialization, white supremacy, intersectionality, liberation, and decolonization will be applied as a basis for understanding injustice and how to create a more equitable society.

 Units: 3